MahmudOnWeb/StylingAButton/README.md

 * Inkscape, Open Source Scalable Vector Graphics Editor.
 Draw freely.
 Available from inkscape website.
 Will be used in part three, five and six
 * Microsoft.Windows.SDK.Contracts NuGet.
 It is used only in part four for getting the Windows 10 Accent and Accent Color Palette colors (no, WindowsGlassBrush cannot do that, not for palette colors)

-## Part One: foundation, localization and custom fonts
+## Part One foundation localization and custom fonts

 In this part we will create some basics, so that we have a working application, where we can see in action control templates, applied to buttons, an application, where we can see our styling in action.
 As entire source code is available, instead of detailed step by step instructions more general explanation will be used.

-### Making simple solution.
-ContentControl, INotifyPropertyChanged and ICommand implementations
+### Making simple solution ContentControl INotifyPropertyChanged and ICommand implementations

 We create a WPF solution, targeting .NET core 3.1.
 We rename the `MainWindow.xaml` to Shell, set width and height to 1 526 and 864 px.
 We are not going to deal with scaling in this article, so no measuring of text and dynamic changes of font sizes.
 In `Shell.xaml` there will be only a content control, and its Content property will be bind to a property in our main view model.
 We will change the content and this way perform the navigation.
 We have to implement a Base view model.
 It has to implement `INotifyPropertyChanged` interface.
 In our implementation a property for providing localization via View Model binding is added, as this approach is dynamic and easy to use.
 We also have to provide an implementation of `ICommmand` interface.
 Our implementation is called Simple command.
 We create the following folders - Assets, inside it we create folders Fonts and Licences.
 We also add a resource dictionary file called `General.xaml` in this folder.
 Then, we create folder Resources and folder Views.